-In the US, a manufacturer typically classifies its SaMD by browsing through FDA databases to determine the applicable product code and matching device class.
-If no code appears to fit, the manufacturer can submit a request for information to the FDA - a straightforward approach that leads to Class I, II or III classification, requiring, respectively, a registration, a 510(k) submission/De Novo submission or a Premarket Assessment (PMA).
+In the US, a manufacturer typically classifies its SaMD by browsing through FDA databases21 to determine the applicable product code and matching device class.
+If no code appears to fit, the manufacturer can submit a request for information to the FDA22 - a straightforward approach that leads to Class I, II or III classification, requiring, respectively, a registration, a 510(k) submission/De Novo submission or a Premarket Assessment (PMA).

 Classification in the EU is more complex.
 The EU MDR distinguishes Class I, IIa, IIb and III, whereas the EU IVDR uses letters to distinguish the classes: Class A, B, C and D. The MDR also makes a distinction for Class I devices that contain a measuring function, are reusable surgical instruments or are sterile.
 Only Class I devices that are not sterile, not reusable surgical instruments, and do not contain measuring functionality and Class A IVDs do not require a Notified Body.
-The class also affects the Notified Body sampling frequency (see Figure 4) and the type and frequency of reporting.
-In addition, all medical devices require a clinical evaluation or a performance evaluation.
+The class also affects the Notified Body sampling frequency (see Figure 5) and the type and frequency of reporting.
+In addition, all medical devices require a clinical evaluation23 or a performance evaluation.24 generic device group: a set of devices having the same or similar intended purposes or a commonality of technology allowing them to be classified in a generic manner not reflecting specific characteristics

-Many devices and almost all Class III devices and Class IIb implantable devices will require a clinical investigation.
+Many devices and almost all Class III devices and Class IIB implantable devices will require a clinical investigation.
 Not carrying out a clinical investigation requires a documented justification.